microsoft/ark/examples/qwen3/reproduce.md

 Expected result for this branch: no Qwen3 benchmark or equivalence-test files are listed.

-## Rerun slots for future ARK-only evidence
+## Future ARK-only evidence contract (not runnable on this branch)

-When a component benchmark lands on this branch, rerun it from `build/` and require exactly one machine-readable line:
+No component benchmark files are present on this branch; when one lands, rerun it from `build/` and require exactly one machine-readable line:

 ```bash
 python3 ../examples/qwen3/bench_<component>.py